ananyapshetty/image-processing-/README.md

-## 7)Develop a program to find the neighbour of each elements in the matrix
+## 7)Develop a program to find the sum of neighbour of each elements in the matrix
 #The numpy.zeros() function returns a new array of given shape and type, with zeros.append () Syntax: list_name.append (‘value’) It takes only one argument.
 This function appends the incoming element to the end of the list as a single new element.

 import numpy as np